narayanasuri/narayanasuri/README.md

   <samp>
     <h3>:wave: Hi, I'm Suri</h3>
     <br />
     I'm a Web Developer / Experience Engineer based out of Chennai, TN.
-Java is my first language but I've been high on the JS ecosystem since forever :skull: I mostly work on React but I spend countless hours learning cool stuff and adapting to the latest tech out there.
+Java is my first language but I've been high on the JS ecosystem since forever :syringe: I mostly work on React but I spend countless hours learning cool stuff and adapting to the latest tech out there :alien:
     <br />
     <br />
     While I'm not coding, you can find me raving about how beautiful :soccer: is.
 I'm a huge Chelsea fan and a sucker for cinema!
 I also play the guitar and sing.